All Products

 image

-You need both values when configuring RAM roles and application templates.
+Record both values for use when configuring RAM roles and application templates.

-This section walks through the full setup for a sample application.
-The setup has two parts:
+The setup for a sample application has two parts:

 • Cluster-level setup (do once per cluster): Enable RRSA and install ack-pod-identity-webhook.

-• Per-application setup (repeat for each app): Create a RAM role, grant permissions, deploy the application.
+• Per-application setup (repeat for each app): Create or use an existing RAM role, grant permissions, and deploy the application.

 ack-pod-identity-webhook automatically injects the OIDC token file path and RAM role ARN into pods as environment variables.
-Skip this step if you prefer to configure the pod template manually — see Configure the pod template manually.
+Skip this step to configure pod templates manually.
+See Manually configure pod templates.

 1. In the ACK console, click the name of your cluster.
-In the left navigation pane, choose Operations > Add-ons.
+In the left navigation pane, click Add-ons.

 2. On the Add-ons page, click the Security tab.